HexHive/midas/docs/ae.md

   exploitation of CVE-2016-6516.
   Generated from commit `9088ea808c171b013bd16707e1cc550268cb3c60`

+> Note: Once booted, you can use the command `uname -r` to see the currently running kernel version.

 The disk image also contains a clone of the git repository with Midas' code (at `~/linux_midas`).
 For verifying our installed kernels, you may re-compile and re-install